dystechnic/NSD-Dalek/README.md

 </p>

 In the sametime I was building the skirt I was finishing the build of a new 3D printer with a build volume of40x40x40 cm.
-So I decided to print the rest of the Dalek.
+So I decided to print the rest of the Dalek.<br />
 One of the Prohject Dalek forum moderators, Audry2 created a scale Renegade Dalek kit wich can be downloaded from the forum.
-I found an other more detailed version from the same author on thingiverse [thing 369866](https://www.thingiverse.com/thing:369866).
+I found an other more detailed version from the same author on thingiverse [thing 369866](https://www.thingiverse.com/thing:369866).<br />
-I used this version to print the rest of my Dalek.
+I used this version to print the rest of my Dalek.<br />
-After some test prints I found that if I resized the parts 385% they where at the same scale as the skirt I build.
+After some test prints I found that if I resized the parts 385% they where at the same scale as the skirt I build. <br />
 Knowing that I started printing, sanding, painting and glueing it all together.
-The result is the file at the top of this readme.
+The result is shown at the top of this readme.

+## The electronics
 <p align="center">
   <img width="800" height="450" src="/images/dalek_fritzing.png">
 </p>